JeroenGar/jagua-rs/README.md

 ## Testing

+The `jagua-rs` codebase contains a suite of assertion checks which verify the correctness of the engine.
 These `debug_asserts` are enabled by default in debug and test builds, but are omitted in release builds to maximize performance.

 Additionally, `lbf` contains some basic integration tests to validate the general correctness of the engine.